open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

 # Get Started

 The Edge Microvisor Toolkit Standalone Node uses the standard immutable build.
-You can can build your own bootable USB from source code, or use the downloadable ISO image that can be flashed to a USB device and installed on edge nodes.
+You can build your own bootable USB from source code, or use the downloadable ISO image that can be flashed to a USB device and installed on edge nodes.
 It installs the microvisor and Kubernetes to the edge node with the essential